-Macadamia is light-medium neutral with a golden beige hue that won’t fall flat in the afternoon.
+Macadamia SW 6142 is light-medium neutral with a golden beige hue that won’t fall flat in the afternoon.

-Creamy is one of the few off-whites that can hold its own in an east-facing room.
+Creamy SW 7012 is one of the few off-whites that can hold its own in an east-facing room.
 It warms up the space without being overly yellow.

-Techno Gray is a warm greige.
+Techno Gray SW 6170 is a warm greige.
 With just a tiny hint of green hue bias, this color will hold its warmth in the cool afternoon light of an east-facing room.

 Natural Light in West-Facing Rooms

-Mornings in west-facing rooms have a more subdued light.
+Mornings in west-facing rooms have more subdued light.
 After noon, the light gradually appears warmer and brighter, increasing in intensity later in the day.
-Rooms with western exposures work well with both cool and warm colors, but bear in mind that afternoon sun will emphasize the strength and depth of warmer tones.
+Rooms with western exposures work well with both cool and warm colors but bear in mind that the afternoon sunlight will emphasize the strength and depth of warmer tones.

 Neutral Paint Colors for West-Facing Rooms

-SW 7531 Canvas Tan is more brown without being too yellow.
+SW 7531 Canvas Tan is browner without being too yellow.

-Gentle Cream is a versatile neutral that doesn’t lean too golden in western sunlight.
+Gentle Cream OC-96 is a versatile neutral that doesn’t lean too golden in western sunlight.

-Stonington Gray is a slightly cooler near neutral that offers some counterbalance to the afternoon sunlight.
+Stonington Gray HC-170 is a slightly cooler near-neutral that offers some counterbalance to the afternoon sunlight.

 Rooms with 2 or More Exposures

 If you’ve got windows on multiple walls, then you’re dealing with multiple exposures (yikes!)
 Consider which window lets in the most unobstructed light.
 Generally speaking, you’ll want to pay more attention to the dominant exposure in the room.
 The good news is that you’ll have a bit more flexibility when it comes to your personal color preference.

-A room with southern-western exposure will have warm, bright light that gets increasingly brighter after midday, whereas a northern-eastern exposure will have cool, gray light throughout the day.
-A room with southern-eastern windows tends have a soft, warm glow throughout the day, bright in the morning, a bit washed out at noon, with the intensity of the afternoon sun mellowed out by the eastern exposure.
+A room with southern-western exposure will have a warm, bright light that gets increasingly brighter after midday, whereas a northern-eastern exposure will have cool, gray light throughout the day.
+A room with southern-eastern windows tends to have a soft, warm glow throughout the day, bright in the morning, a bit washed out at noon, with the intensity of the afternoon sun mellowed out by the eastern exposure.
 Rooms with a northern-western exposure tend to be cool and gray all day, with just a bit of warm light in the afternoon.